Fast-Trips/fast-trips/README.md

 Note that the cost component is handled at the path level using the value of time column in `trip_list.txt`.

 #### Weight Qualifiers
 By default, Fast-Trips will apply all weights linearly on the appropriate variable.
 Fast-Trips also supports weight qualifiers which allow for the weights to be applied non-linearly.
 The supported qualifiers are listed below.
-Certain qualifiers also require modifiers to shape the c
+Certain qualifiers also require modifiers to shape the cost function.

 Qualifier     | Formulation | Required Modifiers |
 --------------|-------------|--------------------|